-DMWR has conducted surveys on Tau in habitats and locations other than the summit that potentially harbor spotless crakes but these surveys have not yielded additional observations (J. Seamon, pers. comm.
+DMWR has conducted surveys on Tau in habitats and locations other than the summit that potentially harbor spotless crakes but these surveys have not yielded additional observations (J. Seamon in litt.
 2004).
 Currently, rodenticides may not be utilized to control rats in the spotless crake's habitat on the summit of Tau, due to registration restrictions.
 Applications to change the registrations to allow the use of certain rodenticides in bait stations and to allow for hand- and aerial-broadcast are currently pending (O'Connor and Rauzon 2004).
+More visual and auditory surveys will be done later this year to determine what other efforts can be done to better monitor this species (Tulafono in litt.
+2011).